PLCHome/ioBroker.pylontech/README.md

 #### Download the log data

-The command “log -n-” is only written to the console if this is set here.
+The command “log” is only written to the console if this is set here.

 #### Download the time information

 The command “time” is only written to the console if this is set here.

+### Determine which data is read for the model Force

+If errors occur because the adapter requests data that the batteries do not provide, the request can be stopped here.
+The adapter was built on the basis of re-engineering, so I may have to make improvements.
+If there are too many objects for you, you can also reduce the data here.

+todo

+#### Download the log data

+The command “log” is only written to the console if this is set here.

+#### Download the time information

+The command “time” is only written to the console if this is set here.

-## Values and operations
+## Values and operations for the model US

 Almost all measurements are stored here in milli (one part in a thousand).